codezero-be/oauth/README.md

     $details = $auth->request('facebook'); //=> Lower case!

-When you run `$auth->request()` you will first be redirected to the provider.
+When you run `$auth->request('provider')` you will first be redirected to the provider.
 You will need to grant or deny access to your personal information and then you will be redirected back to the page where you came from.

 **IMPORTANT:** You need to set your page as a valid callback URL in your App!